Dissecting A Cash Flow Statement

 In reality, there are a whole lot of steps that you might take to align your profit with cash – but for starters, those would be the main key ones.

 And there you have it!
-That was a quick rundown of the essential components of the statement of cash flows and the key things to take note of.
+That was a quick rundown of the essential components of a cash flow statement and the key things to take note of.
 Hopefully, you now have a better understanding of why this financial statement is so useful, and why so many business owners love it!
 While you’re at it, here are 10 useful tips for excellent financial management.